The Last Dragon: Reception

 The film's total gross is reported as $33 million against a production budget of $10 million.

+Metacritic, which uses a weighted average, assigned the a score of 59 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Neil Gaiman reviewed The Last Dragon for Imagine magazine, writing, "Will black Kung Fu whiz 'Bruce' Leroy find The Master, defeat wicked Eddie Arcadian, beat Sho-Nuff ('The Shogun of Harlem'), rescue the lovely Laura (Vanity), outsmart the jive-talking Chinese fortune-cookie people, and learn how to get down and boogie?
 Very probably."

-In 2002, a paper in the Journal of Asian American Studies applauded the strong character development of the black hero, who reverses the stereotype of the typical Asian in an action film.
-The hero, while learning from an Asian Zen master, learns to use his internal strength and aura to overcome obstacles.
+In 2002, a paper in the Journal of Asian American Studies applauded the strong character development of the black hero Leroy, who reverses the stereotype of the typical Asian in an action film.
+The hero, while learning from an Asian Zen master (Thomas Ikeda), learns to use his internal strength and aura to overcome obstacles.

 In popular culture

-In the LMFAO song "Sexy and I Know It", rapper Redfoo references having "The Glow" and Bruce Leeroy.
+In the LMFAO song "Sexy and I Know It" from their 2011 album Sorry for Party Rocking, rapper Redfoo references having "The Glow" and Bruce Leeroy.
 Redfoo is the son of music executive Berry Gordy, who also produced The Last Dragon.

 Schoolboy Q references Bruce Leeroy and the glow during his feature on the Gorillaz song "Pac-Man" from their 2020 album Song Machine, Season One: Strange Timez.

 As Little Movie Moments notes on their eponymous blog, "In the movie Raya and the Last Dragon (2021), Sisu says 'I got the glow!' which is a shout out to the movie The Last Dragon (1985)".